Thermally driven quantum refrigerator autonomously resets superconducting qubit

-We raise the hot bath's effective temperature and investigate how $Q_3$'s excited-state population, $P$, responds.
-To do so, we elevate the average number $n_{\rm H}$ of thermal photons in the hot bath, by increasing the spectral power of the synthesized noise in $Q_1$'s waveguide.
-We perform this study in the absence of synthesized noise in the cold bath (coupled to $Q_2$).
-In independent measurements, we determine the cold bath's average number of thermal photons: $n_{\rm C} = 0.007$, associated with a temperature $T_{\rm C} = 45$~mK.
-The greater the $n_{\rm H}$, the more quickly $P$ decays as we increase $\Delta t$ (Fig.~\ref{Fig3}b).
-At the low value $n_{\rm H} = 0.16$, $P$ drops below the residual excited-state population $P_0$ (green dashed line in Fig.~\ref{Fig3}b), which $Q_3$ would achieve if left alone for a long time.
-The residual population corresponds to an effective temperature of $T_{\rm T} = 50$~mK.
-If thermalized at the cold bath's temperature (45~mK), $Q_3$ would have an excited-state population $P_0 = 0.020$ (blue dotted line).
-Notably, if the hot bath is excited, $Q_3$ reaches a steady-state population $P_{{\rm SS}}$ an order of magnitude lower than $P_0$ and $P_{\rm C}$.
-Our refrigeration scheme clearly outperforms passive thermalization with either $Q_3$'s intrinsic bath or the coldest bath available.
+We raise the effective temperature of the hot bath and investigate how $P_{\rm exc}$ responds.
+To do so, we elevate the average number $n_{\rm H}$ of quasithermal photons in the hot bath by increasing the spectral power of the synthesized noise in $Q_1$'s waveguide.
+We perform this study in the absence of synthesized noise in the cold bath (coupled to $Q_2$), which contains the minimal average number $n_{\rm C}$ of photons.
+We infer the minimal $n_{\rm C}$ from an independent measurement, using $Q_2$ as a thermometer~\cite{scigliuzzo2020}: $n_{\rm C} = 0.007$, associated with a temperature $T_{\rm C} = 45$~mK.
+The greater the $n_{\rm H}$ value, the more quickly $P_{\rm exc}$ decays as we increase $\Delta t$ (Fig.~\ref{Fig3}b).
+At the low value $n_{\rm H} = 0.16$, $P_{\rm exc}$ drops below the residual excited-state population $P_{\rm res} = 0.028$ (green dashed line in Fig.~\ref{Fig3}b), which $Q_3$ would achieve if left alone for a long time.
+We infer from this value that the effective temperature of $Q_3$'s environment bath $T_{\rm E} = 50$~mK (see Fig.~1a).
+If thermalized at the cold bath's temperature (45~mK), $Q_3$ would have an excited-state population $P_\mathrm{C} = 0.020$ (blue dotted line).
+If the hot bath is excited, $P_{\rm exc}$ reaches at least an order of magnitude lower than $P_{\rm res}$ and $P_{\rm C}$.
+Our refrigeration scheme clearly outperforms passive thermalization with either the intrinsic bath of $Q_3$ or the coldest bath available.
+At $n_{\rm H} = 19.38$ ($T_{\rm H} = 5.1$~K), refrigeration reduces the effective energy-relaxation time of $Q_3$, $T_{\rm relax}$, from $16.8~\mu$s to $230$~ns.
+This reduction is by a factor of $> 70$. $Q_3$'s population declines below $2\times 10^{-3}$ over $1.8~\mu$s, before approaching a steady-state value below $0.0008$, our measurement protocol's noise floor (Supplementary Section~IV).